 I love it when I can find ways to use up parts of food I’d normally trash, like citrus peels and banana peels.

 I LOVE to chop up my banana peels and bury them in my garden.
-My soil and plants love the extra potassium and vitamin C!
+My garden plants love the extra potassium and vitamin C!

 Fun Add-ins